anquanscan/sec-tools/README.md

 [urldedupe](https://github.com/ameenmaali/urldedupe): Pass in a list of URLs with query strings, get back a unique list of URLs and query string combinations
 [fortify-plugin](https://github.com/jenkinsci/fortify-plugin): Fortify Jenkins plugin
 [sqlinjection-training-app](https://github.com/appsecco/sqlinjection-training-app): A simple PHP application to learn SQL Injection detection and exploitation techniques.
 [nice-framework](https://github.com/langholloman/nice-framework): This is a repo for on-going development of an xAPI Profile and JSONLD for the Cybersecurity Education Cybersecurity Workforce Framework - NICE Framework
+[PyPowerShellXray](https://github.com/JohnLaTwC/PyPowerShellXray): Python script to decode common encoded PowerShell scripts